When you are looking to harness the beneficial properties of hemp oil, you undoubtedly want the best hemp oil you can find.

 There are some definite non-negotiables that you should look for in your hemp oil search.
 Checking these off your list will ensure you are getting a bioactive, pure, and potent product.

-There are two kinds of CBD hemp products:
+There are two kinds of PCR hemp products:

-- CBD Isolates.
-These are CBD products that have been extensively processed to remove all of the other constituents of the hemp plant to isolate the CBD compound.
-This CBD is then added to a base of oils or another liquid.
+- Isolates.
+These are products that have been extensively processed to remove all of the other constituents of the hemp plant to isolate the PCR compound.
+This is then added to a base of oils or another liquid.

-- Full-Spectrum or Broad-Spectrum (No THC) Hemp Oil.
-This type of extract distills all of the compounds found in industrial hemp (which contains high levels of CBD and less than 0.3% THC) down to be included in a base of oils like hemp seed, grapeseed, or coconut oil.
+- Full-Spectrum Hemp Oil.
+This type of extract distills all of the compounds found in industrial hemp (which contains high levels of cannabinoids) down to be included in a base of oils like hemp seed, grapeseed, or coconut oil.

-Of these two, there’s no question that full-spectrum hemp oil is significantly better than CBD isolates.
+Of these two, there’s no question that full-spectrum hemp oil is significantly better than PCR Hemp Extract Isolates.

 The hemp plant contains a myriad of beneficial compounds.
 These include:

 - Cannabinoids.
-Phytocannabinoids are cannabinoid compounds in hemp like CBD, CBG, CBV, and CBN.
-Each one has individual effects, with CBD being the most active.
+Phytocannabinoids are cannabinoid compounds in hemp like CBG, CBV, and CBN.
+Each one has individual effects, with some of them being the most active and abundant in industrial hemp.

 - Flavonoids.
 Flavonoids are antioxidant compounds that neutralize free radicals in the body.
 Flavonoids found in hemp include apigenin, luteolin, kaempferol, quercetin, cannflavin A, and cannflavin B (2).

 - Sterols.
 Sterols are fatty compounds that possess different properties depending on the sterol.
-The sterols in industrial hemp, namely β-sitosterol and β-amyrin, possess antibacterial and anti-inflammatory properties (2, 3).
+The sterols in industrial hemp are β-sitosterol and β-amyrin.

-In other words, using a whole plant extract as opposed to a product that simply isolates CBD is much more powerful.
+In other words, using a whole plant extract as opposed to a product that simply is an isolate is much more powerful.

-So, one of the first things you should look for in the best hemp oil product is a full-spectrum or broad-spectrum hemp extract.
+So, one of the first things you should look for in the best hemp oil product is a full-spectrum or whole hemp extract.

 Cold Processing and Supercritical CO2 Extraction